ttscoff/bunch/using-bunch/preferences.md

 ---
 # Preferences Menu

+If you're running in Dock mode, Bunch preferences can be accessed from the menu item __Bunch->Preferences__ (or <kbd>⌘-comma</kbd>).
+In menu bar mode, click the Bunch icon in the menu bar and select __Preferences...__.

+{% img mx-auto /bunch/images/BunchPreferences.png 528 392 "Bunch Preference Pane" "Preference Pane Screenshot" %}

+## Application Settings

+Run In Menu Bar
+: Switch between running Bunch with an icon in the Dock and running as a Menu Bar item.
+In Menu Bar state Bunch won't show up in the Application Switcher (Cmd-Tab).

+Launch at Login
+: Add and remove Bunch from your User Login Items.

+Remember Open Bunches
+: If this option is enabled, any Bunches you had open when Bunch was quit (or terminated) will be reloaded when Bunch is relaunched.
+If an open Bunch is also part of a [startup script]({{ site.baseurl }}/docs/bunch-files/startup-scripts/), it will be ignored during launch.

+## Bunch Behavior

 Toggle Bunches
 : When this is enabled, running bunches are shown with a checkmark in the menu, and clicking them again will quit apps contained in that bunch instead of relaunching them.